-While certain critiques and suggestions from the larger committee during the defense are to be expected, indeed encouraged, the dissertation Director, by signaling his/her approval for the student's submission of the dissertation to the defense committee, is indicating that he/she, along with the other two committee members, stands by the work and is prepared to support its content and form at the defense.
+While certain critiques and suggestions from the larger Defense Committee during the defense are to be expected, indeed encouraged, the Dissertation Director, by signaling his/her approval for the student's submission of the dissertation to the Defense Committee, is indicating that he/she, along with the other two Research Advisory Committee members, stands by the work and is prepared to support its content and form at the defense.

 "Attendance by a minimum of four members of the Dissertation Defense Committee, including the committee chair and an outside member, is required for the defense to take place.
 This provision is designed to permit your defense to proceed in case of a situation that unexpectedly prevents one of the five members from attending.
 Do not plan in advance to have only four members in attendance; if one of those four cannot attend, your defense must be rescheduled.
 Note that the absence of all outside members or of the committee chair would necessitate rescheduling the defense."

 "Members of the Dissertation Defense Committee normally attend in person, but one of the five (or, in case of an emergency, one of the four) members may attend virtually instead."

 Faculty and graduate students who are interested in the subject of the dissertation are normally welcome to attend all or part of the defense but may ask questions only at the discretion of the committee members.
 Though there is some variation among degree programs, the defense ordinarily focuses on the dissertation itself and its relation to the student’s field of expertise.